afontana405/Windows-sys-audit/README.md

 ## Usage

-Upon cloning the Repo to a Windows machine
+Upon cloning the Repo to a Windows machine within powershell

 1. **Navigate into the project directory**:
    `cd Linux-sys-audit`